 Science testlets are delivered in the fall and the spring windows in Student Portal.
+Go to your sate's webpage to determine if your state tests in DLM science.
 Test administration of science has some similarities to the test administration of ELA and mathematics, but it also has several differences.
 Additionally, the administration of science testlets in each window is different.